neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 enableTableOfContents: true
 ---

-Neon's database read replica feature allow you to instantly create a dedicated read-only compute instance for running data-intensive analytics and reporting queries, thereby avoiding any disruption or performance degradation on your production database.
+With Neon's read replica feature, you can instantly create a dedicated read-only compute instance for running data-intensive analytics and reporting queries.
+This allows you to avoid disruption or performance degradation on your production database.

 A read replica reads data from the same source as you read-write compute instance.
-There's no data replication to wait for, so spinning up a read replica is a near-instant process.
+There's no data replication, so spinning up a read replica is a near-instant process.

 As an example, suppose you have a sales table in your production database.
 The table and data might look something like this: